URL Rewriting

 MVC and Pipelines

-XQueryURLRewrite does more than just forward or redirect requests: the response can be processed by passing it to a pipeline of views.
+The XQueryURLRewrite servlet does more than just forward or redirect requests: the response can be processed by passing it to a pipeline of views.
 "Views" are again just plain Java servlets.
 The most common use of a view would be to post-processes the XML returned from the primary URL, either through another XQuery or an XSLT stylesheet (XSLTServlet).
 XQueryURLRewrite passes the HTTP response stream of the previous servlet to the HTTP request received by the next servlet.
+It is fully possible to extend eXist-db by adding in your custom own servlets.

 Views may also directly exchange information through the use of request attributes (more on that below).

-You define a view pipeline by adding a <view> element to the <dispatch> fragment returned by the controller.
+You define a view pipeline by adding a <view> element to the <dispatch> element returned by the controller.
 The <view> element is a wrapper around another sequence of <forward> or <rewrite> actions.

-For example, assume we have XML written in docbook format and want to show this as HTML by sending this through an XSLT stylesheet webapp/stylesheets/db2html.xsl.
-This can be done by returning the following <dispatch> fragment by controller.xq:
+For example, assume we have some XML documents written in DocBook format, and that we wish to render this as HTML by transforming the XML to HTML through an XSLT stylesheet webapp/stylesheets/db2html.xsl.
+This can be done by returning the following <dispatch> element from a controller.xq:

 <dispatch xmlns="http://exist.sourceforge.net/NS/exist">